 Hanukkah, like all the biblical feasts, reveals important spiritual and theological truth about God and His Messiah.

-Light: Hanukkah is called the Festival of Lights because of the light that burned eight days by the miraculous supply of oil.
-Yeshua is the miraculous Light that having entered the world enlightens every person with the true knowledge of God and in so doing brings liberty from the darkness of sin (John 1:5; 8:12).
+Hanukkah is called the Festival of Lights because of appearance of liberty that expelled the darkness of Syrian tyranny.
+Yeshua is the Light of the world, that having entered the world enlightens every person with the true knowledge of God and in so doing brings liberty from the darkness of sin (John 1:5, 29; 8:12).
 Hanukkah is about redemption and restoration, which is the mission of Yeshua.
 Moreover, the light shining forth from disciples (Matt 5:14) emanates from Yeshua.
 Hanukkah represents the light of Messiah burning brightly in our hearts so that we might provide his light to the world.

 "It is too light a thing that you should be my servant to raise up the tribes of Jacob and to bring back the preserved of Israel; I will make you as a light for the nations, that my salvation may reach to the end of the earth."
 (Isa 49:6 ESV)

-Spiritual Warfare: Finally, the story of Hanukkah represents the age-old war of Satan to destroy God's people.
+Finally, the story of Hanukkah represents the age-old war of Satan to destroy God's people.
 During the time of the Maccabees the Syrians were the agents of Satan.
 Yeshua warned that the abomination of desolation (Matt 24:15), an allusion of Antiochus Epiphanes, would bring renewed tribulation for God's people.
 Hanukkah is a testimony that even in the midst of Satanic opposition God's people can be victorious through Yeshua (Rev 12:11).
 Moreover, at the present time the story of Hanukkah illustrates the importance and validity of the use of military force to defend the land and the people of Israel from their enemies.

 Traditional Jewish Observance